-Exam I (about class 13: Mon., June 22) 30% Exam II (about class 24: Thurs., July 9) 30% Final Exam (firm date: Wed., July 22) 30% Homework & class participation 10%
+Grading: Exam I (about class 13: Thurs., Mar.
+8) 27.5% Exam II (about class 22: Tues., Apr.
+17) 27.5% Final Exam (firm date: Wed., May 16, 10:30 a.m. - 12:30 p.m.)
+35% Homework, unannounced quizzes, & instructor's subjective impression of class participation 10%

-Exams are closed book, closed notes & no electronic devices such as calculators, PDAs, etc.; If we have a grader, homework will be collected & marked.
-In any case homework solutions will be provided so you can check your own work.
+Exams are closed book, closed notes & no electronic devices such as calculators, PDAs, etc.; Homework will be collected & marked.
+Letter grades are based on higher of raw or scaled semester average.

-- If your final exam score is higher than your lowest score on Exam I or Exam II, then the final exam score will replace that lowest score in computation of your semester average. - No makeup exams will be given for any reason, except for hospitalization or incarceration beyond your control.
+- If your final exam score is higher than your lowest score on Exam I or Exam II, then the final exam score will replace that lowest score in computation of your semester average. - No midterm makeup exams will be given for any reason, except for hospitalization, incarceration, or serious documented illness beyond your control.
 If you must miss an exam, you must first get permission from Professor Silio before the exam, and the final exam score will count for that portion of the grade.
-This will count as your one replacement.
+This will count as your one replacement. - The University policy on the number of final exams a student must take on one day is no more than three.
+Students are strongly encouraged to check the final exam schedule before registering for courses to avoid four or more finals on the same day.